wp-plugins/hide-title/readme.txt

 = I upgraded to 1.0.2 and the plugin stopped working.
 Why? =

-* It is possible that your theme does not have the wp_head function in it's header.php file.
-In general all themes are suppose to have it, and version 1.0.2 looks for it to prevent adding bad code to the &gt;head&lt; area of the page.
+It is possible that your theme does not have the wp_head function in it's header.php file.
+In general all themes are suppose to have it, and version 1.0.2 looks for it to prevent adding bad code to the `<head>` area of the page.
 If you have access to your theme file simply add `<?php wp_head(); ?>` to header.php just before the `</head>` tag.
 If not, this plugin will no longer be compatible with your theme.

 = Hey!
 This plugin is hiding things I don't want hidden! =